sebug/heiau-fasttrack/1Z0-149/NOTES.md

 ### Persistent state of the package
 - Unique per session.
-- except if PRAGMA SERIALLY_REUSABLE
+- except if PRAGMA SERIALLY_REUSABLE, then it is per execution.